ZollyZ/InstagramScraper/README.md

-Instagram profile Scraper by Zolly
+Instagram profile Scraper by ZollyZ

-Just type the username and the subfolder
+Just type in the username and the subfolder to save the files :)

 Cya  :D